lennyleadership/zhichang/content/docs/01 Interview Experience/01 CGC Chemist_2022/02 On-site Interview/04_plan&organize_activities.md

 ---

-Plan:
-1) four technologists in our team.

-What were the team's goals:

-K.P.I. of operation:
-1) Issue results within a requested time frame (striving to a desired time frame).
-2) Issue report within a requested time frame.
-3) Complete analyses within holding time.
-(100%)
-4) Report QC reports within a requested time frame.
-5) Get pipette calibrations check (11 out of 12 on time).

-Goals of individual on:
-1) Training
-2) Document revision/ update

-How did you decide to select these as goals?
-did business analysis.  weakness area for improvement.
-1) address concerns,
-2) know where they are at presence, where they are going to go in future.

-To what extent did you meet them?  meet most.
+Our section was suffered from productivity at AECL for a couple of years.
+I tracked the analysis flow for a couple of years.
+In the first year when I was delegated to oversee the lab operation, I approved technologist's timesheets, so I had statistics on time they spent to different aspects.
+I consolidated data for each technologist performance.
+I had a clue on where we were at now, and what aim we could reach at.
+Therefore, when I was asked to set the performance objectives, I knew what I should put on.
+I also understood I should not expect too much.
+I came up with the team's goals and individual goals on top of objectives at the branch level.
+I had meeting with each one going over the list, and had mutual agreement.
+The goals were measurable, so the performance could be measured.

+mid-year performance review. follow up during huddle meeting.

 How did you measure whether or not you met them?
 Because they were set with S.M.A.R.T. approach.
 [Specific, Measurable, Achievable, Relevant, Time-bound]

-refer to the powerpoint.
+---
+One of my managers was good at provide clear expectations.

+---
+I have high standard for myself and for the team.  how do I get myself and my team to go where we should?
+It is: Execute the plan. hold others accountable